+(b) Domestic preference

-- (b) Domestic preference. - (1) This clause implements $\underline{41~U.S.C.chapter~83}$, Buy American, by providing a preference for domestic construction material.
-In accordance with $\underline{41~U.S.C.~1907}$, the domestic content test of the Buy American statute is waived for construction material that is a COTS item, except that for construction material that consists wholly or predominantly of iron or steel or a combination of both, the domestic content test is applied only to the iron and steel content of the construction materials, excluding COTS fasteners.
-(See FAR $\underline{12.505}$ (a)(2)).
-The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraphs (b)(2) and (b)(3) of this clause.
+- (1) This clause implements 41 U.S.C. chapter 83, Buy American, by providing a preference for domestic construction material.
+In accordance with 41 U.S.C.
+1907, the component test of the Buy American statute is waived for construction material that is a COTS item.
+(See FAR 12.505(a)(2)).
+The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraphs (b)(2) and (b)(3) of this clause. - (2) This requirement does not apply to information technology this is a commercial item or to the construction material or components listed by the Government as follows: